vapor/docs/4.0/docs/validation.md

 Since it's not possible to decode a `Color` from an invalid value, this validation uses `String` as the base type.
 It uses the `.in` validator to verify that the value is a valid option: red, blue, or green.
 Since this value is optional, `required` is set to false to signal that validation should not fail if this key is missing from the request data.

 Note that while the favorite color validation will pass if the key is missing, it will not pass if `null` is supplied.
-If you want to support `null`, change the validation type to `String?` and use the `.nil ||` (read: "is nil or ...") convenience.
+If you want to support `null`, change the validation type to `String?` and use the `.nil ||` (read as: "is nil or ...") convenience.

 ```swift
 validations.add(